wasakredit/developer-site/docs/quickstart-api.md

 The possible order statuses are:

-- initialized
+- initialized (only for leasing/rental)
   - The order has been created but the order agreement has not been signed by the customer.
 - canceled
   - The purchase was not approved by Wasa Kredit or it has been canceled by you as a partner.
 If you have created an order in your system it can safely be deleted.
-- pending
+- pending (only for leasing/rental)
   - The checkout has been completed and a customer has signed the order agreement, but additional signees is required or the order has not yet been fully approved by Wasa Kredit.
-- ready_to_ship
+- ready_to_ship (this is the first status for invoice order)
   - All necessary signees have signed the order agreement and the order has been fully approved by Wasa Kredit.
 The order must now be shipped to the customer before Wasa Kredit will issue the payment to you as a partner.
 - shipped
   - This status is set by the partner when the order item(s) have been shipped to the customer.

 ### Best Practises

-The preferred point in time to create the order in your system is when receiveing a pingback with order status "pending".
+The preferred point in time to create the order in your system is when receiveing a pingback with order status "pending" for leasing and "ready_to_ship" for invoice.

 To match the Wasa Kredit order against your internal cart/checkout/order, issue a GET against `/orders/{order_id}` and use the `order_references`-object in the response.